penrose/penrose/packages/docs-site/blog/2023/06/13/staged-layout.md

   </div>
 </div>

-As expected, the layout optimizer lays out the triangle first, and then move labels around without moving the triangle itself.
-This led to massively more reliable layouts for this example and a shorter layout solve time on average.
-I implemented this by hardcoding layout stages in the optimizer in [an experimental PR](https://github.com/penrose/penrose/pull/1115/files).
+As expected, the layout optimizer lays out the triangle first, and then moves labels around without moving the triangle itself.
+This leads to massively more reliable layouts for this example and a shorter layout solve time on average.
+I initially experimented with these two layout stages by hardcoding layout stages in the optimizer in [an experimental PR](https://github.com/penrose/penrose/pull/1115/files).

 ## Now you can specify layout stages in Style!